Pascal Feindouno

 Pascal Feindouno (born 27 February 1981) is a Guinean former professional footballer who played as a winger.
-In his prime, he was widely recognised as one of the best footballers to come out of Guinea.
 He scored 30 goals in 85 appearances between 1998 and 2012 for the Guinea national team.

 Club career

 Early career

 Born in Conakry, Feindouno began his career with Club Industriel de Kamsar where played for two years before signing with Hirondelles de Conakry in January 1998.

 Bordeaux, and Lorient loan

 Feindouno started his European career at FC Girondins de Bordeaux in July 1998, and scored the goal which gave the club the Ligue 1 Championship title in 1999.
 He spent the 2001–02 season on loan at Lorient.
 Whilst at Lorient Feindouno played in the 2002 Coupe de France Final in which they beat SC Bastia.

 Saint-Étienne

 Feindouno left Bordeaux to join Saint-Étienne before the 2004–05 season.
 He missed Guinea's lost quarter final against the Ivory Coast in the 2008 African Nations due to suspension.

 In summer 2007 he was linked with a move away from his club, with many sides from all over Europe interested in his services.
 Feindouno stated his desire to link up with close friend and former Lorient teammate Jean-Claude Darcheville at Scottish side Rangers in May 2007 or in the January transfer window of 2008.
 On 12 October 2007, it was reported that Premiership club Liverpool's manager Rafael Benítez was to make a bid to sign him in the January transfer window.